Glossary

 International Association of Commercial Administrators (IACA)

-A professional association for government administrators of business organization and secured transaction record systems at the state, provincial, territorial, and national level.
+A professional association for government administrators of business organizations and secured transaction record systems at the state, provincial, territorial, and national levels.

 International Standby Practices 1998 (ISP98)